 This article is designed to inform and educate new or existing hamster owners about a serious condition called cage rage.
-It can cause serious harm to the emotional and physical harm of the hamsters and trigger a long list of behavioural problems.
+It can cause serious emotional and physical harm to the hamsters and trigger a long list of behavioural problems.

 - Syrian "golden" hamsters are most at risk.